An iterative approach for amplitude amplification with nonorthogonal measurements: Factorization

 Note that this ratio $\lambda_l$ is just the reciprocal ${\rm Pr}^{-1}(E_l)$ in Eq.~(\ref{Pr_E_L}) of the probability of obtaining the coherent state.
 Practically, this probability ${\rm Pr}(E_l)$ cannot be too small.
 For example, let the amplification ratio $\lambda_l$ be roughly equal to ${\lambda}{~\sim~}O(10^{-1})$ for each iteration, and let the probability of the factors' state ${\rm Pr}_0\big(|r,s\rangle\big)$ before the iterations be of order ${O}(N^{-z})$, where $z$ is a positive number.
 After $L$ iterations, the probability of finding the states of the factors can be increased by a factor $\lambda^{L}$.
 Here we require

-Therefore, we obtain that the number $L$ of necessary iterations is of order of ${O}({\log{N}})$.
-This shows that this approach can factor an integer $N$ with a high probability and this in the linear time ${O}({\log{N}})$.
+Therefore, we obtain that the number $L$ of necessary iterations is of order of ${O}({\log_2{N}})$.
 In the limit of large $L$, the probabilities ${\rm Pr}(E_l)$ in Eq.~(\ref{Pr_E_L}) tend to one because $C_L$ approaches the sum of probabilities of the factors' states in Eq.~(\ref{limit_C}).
-The probability of finding the factors will be slowly increased after the number $L\sim{O}(\log{N})$ of iterations is reached.
+The probability of finding the factors will be slowly increased after the number $L\sim{O}(\log_2{N})$ of iterations is reached.